 What Is Virilization?

-Virilization or masculinization is a condition, that leads to females developing male-pattern hair growth and other male/masculine characteristics.
-Virilization is caused by an excess production of testosterone or androgens which are the male sex hormones In women with virilization, there is an imbalance between the female hormone estrogen and male hormones.
+Virilization or masculinization is a condition that leads to women developing male-pattern hair growth and other male/masculine characteristics.
+Virilization is caused by an excess production of testosterone or androgens which are the male sex hormones.
+In women with virilization, there is an imbalance between the female hormone estrogen and male hormones, androgens.

 A certain amount of testosterone is absolutely necessary for proper growth, maintenance and functioning of the female body.
 Therefore testosterone is as important for the health of a woman as estrogen is.
 It’s all about the balance.

 When a woman has too little testosterone in her system, she may experience lethargy, lack of muscle mass, mood changes and weight gain.
-So although it is a male hormone, females need it too – but in smaller amounts.
+So although it is a “male” hormone, women need it too – but in smaller amounts.

 What Are Androgens?

-Androgens are male sex hormones which are steroids.
+Androgens are often called”male” sex hormones, as they lead to the development of body characteristics that are typically considered male.
 They increase during puberty in both boys and girls.
-During reproductive age the levels of androgens remain high.
-There are several types of androgens.
+During the reproductive age, the levels of androgens remain high, especially in men.
+There are several types of androgens:

-- Testosterone: The hormone mainly produced by the testicles in males and in small amounts in ovaries of females.
+- Testosterone: The main androgen, which is produced by the testicles in men and in small amounts in ovaries of women.

 - Dehydroepiandrosterone (DHEA), Androstenedione and Androstenediol: These androgens are produced by the adrenal glands of both males and females.
 They are also responsible for developing male sexual characteristics.

-All androgens play a major role in developing male sexual characteristics in males, as well as females up to some extent.
-When androgens are excessive in females it leads to symptoms of virilization in affected in women.
+All androgens play a major role in developing male sexual characteristics in men, as well as women up to some extent.
+When androgens are excessive in women, it leads to symptoms of virilization.

 What Are the Symptoms of Virilization?

-When the female develops physical symptoms like a male, it is called virilization.
-That means due to excess of androgens in the body, these females start looking more and more like males and develop secondary sexual characteristics.
+When the female body develops physical characteristics that are similar to the male body, it is called virilization.
+That means due to excess of androgens in the body, women that are affected by virilization may develop secondary sexual characteristics.